cskiraly/TinyOS/branches/tinyos-2_0_devel-BRANCH/apps/tests/storage/Config/README.txt

-README for Log
+README for Config
 Author/Contact: tinyos-help@millennium.berkeley.edu

 Description:

 Application to test the ConfigStorageC abstraction.
-There must be a volumes-<chip>.xml file in this directory describing the test volume for your flash chip.
+There must be a volumes-<chip>.xml file in this directory describing the a volume named CONFIGTEST capable of storing 2kB of config data.

-The mote id controls a random seed used in the test (k), and the actual test performed k * 2: do a bunch of writes, reads and commits k * 2 + 1: check if the result of a previous run with id = k * 2 is correct
+The mote id is of the form T*100 + k, where k is a random seed and T specifies the test to be performed:

+T = 0: do a bunch of writes, reads and commits
+T != 0: check if the contents of the volume are consistent with
+        a previous run with T = 0 and the same random seed

 A successful test will turn on the green led.
 A failed test will turn on the red led.
 The yellow led blinks to indicate test progress